 Main Thread vs Worker Thread Lifecycle

 Understanding the lifecycle divergence between the UI main thread and background worker threads is critical for building responsive, memory-stable web applications.
+This is a key dimension of the broader Web Workers Architecture & Communication model.
 While both environments execute JavaScript, they operate under fundamentally different execution models, memory boundaries, and termination protocols.
 This guide breaks down thread initialization, execution synchronization, memory allocation, and teardown workflows, providing actionable patterns for managing state transitions and debugging complex background processing pipelines.

 Thread Initialization & Bootstrapping Phases